 Refrain from leaving personal items in the yard overnight, such as grills, chairs, tables, and toys.
-For properties with a deck, you likely may keep items on your deck, but will need to store larger items under your deck.
+If you have a condo or townhouse deck, you likely may keep items on your deck, but will need to store larger items under your deck.
 Occasionally your HOA may do walk throughs and check if you are abiding by the rules.

 Some HOAs may have a rule against playing with any kinds of balls around the building because of potential damage.
 Hard material balls such as baseballs, basketballs, etc. can break windows, damage siding, or destroy lighting.
 Children would have to refrain from playing near their homes and, instead, play at the local playground or communal basketball court if available.